To save spotted owls, US officials plan to kill hundreds of thousands of another owl species - Local News 8

 Public hunting of barred owls wouldn’t be allowed.
 The wildlife service would designate government agencies, landowners, American Indian tribes or companies to carry out the killings.
 Shooters would have to provide documentation of training or experience in owl identification and firearm skills.

-The publishing in the coming days of a final environmental study on the proposal will open a 30-day comment period before a final decision.
+The publishing in the coming days of a final environmental study on the proposal will open a 30-day comment period before a final decision is made.

-That follows decades of conflict between conservationists and timber companies that cut down vast areas of older forests where spotted owls reside.
+The barred owl plan follows decades of conflict between conservationists and timber companies, which cut down vast areas of older forests where spotted owls reside.

 Early efforts to save the birds culminated in logging bans in the 1990s that roiled the timber industry and its political supporters in Congress.